initialed85/bootstrap_mk5/README.md

         - Using the `add_routes` tool
             - Create routes for all 253 other possible nodes
         - Using the `castinator` tool
-            - Provide a bidirectional relay between UDP broadcasts on port 1337 on `eth0` and UDP broadcasts on port 13338 on `wave-data`
+            - Provide a bidirectional relay between UDP broadcasts on port 13337 on `eth0` and UDP broadcasts on port 13338 on `wave-data`
+        - Using the `locator` tool
+            - Forward `TPV` packets from `gpsd` as UDP broadcasts port 13339 on `eth0`

 ## What are the components?